 Community Reinvestment Fund, USA works to address social and economic inequity through new financial solutions that help empower people, build sustainable communities and inspire systemic change.

-In addition to the normal financial options we offer for business owners (find a list of our loans here) we are providing free business coaching, disaster preparedness information and we can help you find resources you need.
+In addition to the normal financial options we offer for business owners (find a list of our loans here) we are providing free business coaching, disaster preparedness information and we can help you find the resources you need.
 To take advantage of this help via Zoom meeting or phone call, please submit a request at https://peoplefund.org/edclient/.

 A Small Business Lender With A Social Impact